Global Header

 Importance of database queries

 Database queries serve multiple critical purposes.
 Firstly, they enable the extraction of valuable insights from vast datasets.
 Through well-crafted queries, you can precisely define the criteria for retrieving data that matches your needs, saving both time and effort.
+The functions of queries extend to a wide range of data management tasks, including retrieving, updating and managing data efficiently within a database management system.

 Common types of queries